 Acceleration/braking: This allows the train to gradually increase or decrease speed in a realistic way.
 It is adjusted by rotating the pot.
 The pot adjusts the rate of braking and of acceleration.
 Turned one way the train accelerates and brakes more slowly.
 Turned the other way the train accelerates and brakes more quickly.

 Waiting time: This is the time the train waits at each end before returning.
 The waiting time can be adjusted between 10 and 150 seconds.

 Current rating: All boards are fitted with an overload cutout.
 This operates at 1 amp.
 Units can be modified to supply a higher current for use with G scale etc. We are happy to quote for this modification.

-Power Supply: The SA9-S can be powered from any supply between 12 and 16 volts, either AC or DC.
+The SA9-S can be powered from any supply between 12 and 16 volts, either AC or DC.
 Generally the majority of the current goes to powering the engine.
-If you do not already possess a suitable power supply our 12volt DC 1.25 amp supply is very suitable.
+If you do not already possess a suitable power supply our 12volt DC 1 Amp supply is very suitable.

-SA9 Single line shuttle with siding at one end Exactly as described for the SA9-S but without the signal operation.
-SA9.1-S Single line shuttle with siding at one end and control for one signal As described for the SA9-S but with only 1 signal which is positioned at the single track (right) end.
-This unit could be used where the siding end is hidden and the single track end is visible.
+The SA9 or SA9-S could be used where the siding end is hidden and the single track end is visible.
 The effect is given of 2 different trains arriving alternately at a terminus station.

 If you require extra sidings at one or both ends of the line then this is done by using IRDOT-Ps at each stopping position.
 The IRDOT-Ps perform two functions.
 They indicate to the SA9 when to stop the train and they change the points ready for the next train to depart.